openidAuthentication

 3. The Solid Identity Provider sends the user back to your application, where the application handles the returned authentication information to complete the login process.

-For applications implementing Client Credentials flow:
+For applications implementing Client Credentialsarrow-up-right flow:

 1. The application (such as a single-user script) logs in, on behalf of the user who registered the client, by sending its client credentials to its Solid Identity Provider (i.e., where the user registered the client).